jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * The high level microcode steps would be as follows

-        * Output the operand (data) from the instruction register and put it into the A register
+        * Output the operand (data) from the instruction register and put it into register A

 * ``0011`` --- ``LDBR``

-    * Load data into register B from some defined RAM address
+    * Load data into register B from some specified RAM address
     * Similar to ``LDAR``